Kent station (Sound Transit): Opening and expansion

 Kent station was dedicated by Sound Transit and local officials on February 3, 2001, and service began two days later on February 5.
 200 people rode trains from Kent on the opening day, which also marked the beginning of service from Puyallup station.
 The second phase of construction, including the $10 million parking garage, pedestrian bridge, and bus bays, began in 2000 and was completed three months ahead of schedule in March 2002.
 King County Metro opened a new transit center at Kent station's completed bus bays in June 2005, replacing a park and ride northwest of downtown on James Street.
 The city government opened the Kent Station shopping center and mixed-use development in late 2005, using $16 million to cleanup 20 acre of a former resin chemical plant adjacent to the commuter rail station.

 The parking garage and surface lots at Kent station are used by 51 percent of the station's 1,900 daily riders and reach capacity early in the morning.
 The Sound Transit 2 plan, approved by voters in 2008, allocated $35 million for a second parking garage at Kent station, but planning was suspended in 2010 due to a decline in sales tax revenue.
 The project was revived in 2016 and expanded to also include pedestrian and bicycle improvements in the vicinity of the station.
 A shortlist of four sites for the 450-stall parking garage was drafted by Sound Transit and the city government in March 2017, including a proposal for Kaibara Park that was withdrawn after it was discovered that the property was owned by BNSF Railway and leased to the city.
 The remaining three sites were located to the north of the station along James Street at its railroad crossing.

 A site on the south side of James Street and east of Railroad Avenue was chosen by Sound Transit in November 2017 as the preferred site for the garage, following a recommendation from the city government.
-The parking garage is scheduled to begin construction in 2022 and open in 2024.
+The parking garage was originally scheduled to open in 2023, but was later postponed to 2027 due to longer planning times and funding issues caused by the COVID-19 pandemic.
 The project originally had a budget of $35 million, but increased to $65 million after corrections based on similar garage projects at other Sounder stations as well as rising costs for real estate and contractors.
 The increase in costs, which reached $100,000 per parking stall, was criticized by the local Sierra Club, but defended by officials in Kent as a preventive measure against "hide-and-ride" parking by commuters in local neighborhoods.
-The proposed garage's construction would also require the realignment of Railroad Avenue, which the city government claims would jeopardize the planned expansion of bus service to the station.
+The proposed garage's construction would also require the realignment of Railroad Avenue, which the city government claimed would jeopardize the planned expansion of bus service to the station.
+Demolition of three buildings on the garage site began in August 2024.
+Construction of the 400-stall garage and a new bus layover facility with electric chargers began in October 2024.